Independent and holistic labelling system

 The CSI is a tool which helps us, as transport purchaser, to select high-performing shipping companies when it comes to environmental criteria.
 The CSI also assists when it comes to giving us input on measuring emissions.
 We can either look at the over-all environmental performance of a shipping line or the details of a specific vessel or benefit from the CSI’s ranking system entailing a holistic perspective where categories such as CO2, SOx and PM, NOx, chemicals and water and waste are included.

-Annual update for carbon dioxide and sulphur oxides and particles back 2022
+Reminder: annual update for carbon dioxide (CO2), sulphur oxides (SOX) and particles (PM) for 2022

-From January 31st 2022 the routine with annual updates of ship performance data for CO2 and SOx/PM will be started again.
-However, it is the verifier that adds the figures to the CSI database and ensures they are correct.
+From January 31st 2022, the routine with annual updates of ship performance data for CO2 and SOX/PM is re-implemented.

 Management & Contact

 Sustainability expert & Project manager

 Cecilia Andersson is Sustainability expert and Project manager at IVL Swedish Environmental Research Institute.
 She has over 10 years’ experience from sustainable development of the shipping and port sectors.
 Examples of projects are CSI implementation, permitting processes in ports, onshore power supply and other decarbonization projects, environmental certifications, sustainability training and communication.
 Cecilia is also supporting companies within automotive, aluminium and steel manufacturing sectors and authorities in sustainability management, climate projects and regulatory issues.
 Her role in Clean Shipping Index is Project Manager with responsibility for communication, networks and development of the index.